 Output

-Using built-in R dataset
+Example 3: Using a built-in dataset

 head(iris)